Jo Mielziner: Career

 Joseph Mielziner was the son of artist Leo Mielziner and Ella Lane McKenna Friend, a writer.
 Mielziner was the brother of actor-director Kenneth MacKenna.
-Their paternal grandfather was a rabbi.
+Their paternal grandfather, Moses Mielziner, was a rabbi.
 He studied painting at the Art Students League and the Pennsylvania Academy of the Fine Arts.
 His brother recruited him as a stage manager for summer stock, where Mielziner discovered his passion for scenic design.
 With fellowships he received from the Pennsylvania Academy, he had the opportunity to study set design in Paris, Vienna, and Berlin.
 Additionally, he served as an apprentice to Robert Edmond Jones, designer of Eugene O'Neill's Desire Under The Elms.

 Mielziner was considered one of the most influential theatre designers of the 20th century, designing the scenery and often the lighting for more than 200 productions, many of which became American classics.
 He "pioneered 'selective realism' in scenic design".
 According to his obituary, he was perhaps "praised most often...for his sweeping canvas of people under the Brooklyn Bridge, used as a backdrop for Maxwell Anderson's Winterset.

 After his education and spending 13 months in Europe "absorbing the revolutionary changes occurring in traditional stage design", in 1923 he worked for the Theatre Guild in New York as an assistant stage manager and bit actor.
 Mielziner's Broadway debut as a designer was in 1927 with The Guardsman, for which he designed the scenery and lighting.
 His other Broadway credits include the original productions of Strange Interlude, Sweet and Low, Of Thee I Sing, The Barretts of Wimpole Street, Winterset, Oh, Captain!, Dodsworth, Another Part of the Forest, Carousel, South Pacific, Guys and Dolls, The King and I, A Streetcar Named Desire, Death of a Salesman, Cat on a Hot Tin Roof, Gypsy, and The Prime of Miss Jean Brodie, as well as the film Picnic and the ballet Who Cares?.
 He won the Academy Award for best color art direction for his work on Picnic.

 During World War II, Mielziner worked as a camouflage specialist with the United States Air Force, until he was transferred to the Office of Strategic Services, a precursor to the CIA, where he served under General William J. "Wild Bill" Donovan.

 In the course of his career, Mielziner won seven Tony Awards and was nominated for another five.
 He also won the Drama Desk Award for Outstanding Set Design.
 His influence extended outside of the theatre.
 He was acquainted with the American artist Edward Hopper, who is said to have modeled his well-known painting Early Sunday Morning (1930) after Mielziner's set for Elmer Rice's play Street Scene, produced in 1929.

 Mielziner designed the theater at Wake Forest University and co-designed the Vivian Beaumont Theater at Lincoln Center with architect Eero Saarinen.
 He designed the setting for the Vatican Pavilion's showing of Michelangelo's Pietà at the 1964 New York World's Fair.